cheprasov/jThread/README.md

 Using:
 ------
-Use script tag for include "jThread.js" file.
+Use tag 'script' for include "jThread.js" file.

 	// function for Thread
 	var worker = function ( arr ) {